-Compliance with these and any other applicable privacy and data security laws and regulations is a rigorous and timeintensive process, and we may be required to put in place additional mechanisms ensuring compliance with the new data protection rules.
+Compliance with these and any other applicable privacy and data security laws and regulations is a rigorous and time-intensive process, and we may be required to put in place additional mechanisms ensuring compliance with the new data protection rules.
 Any failure or perceived failure by us, a company that we acquire, or one of our service providers to comply with laws, regulations, policies, legal or contractual obligations, industry standards or regulatory guidance relating to privacy or data security could result in governmental investigations and enforcement actions, litigation, fines and penalties, exposure to indemnification obligations or other liabilities, and adverse publicity, all of which could have an adverse effect on our reputation, as well as our business, financial condition, and results of operations.

 In addition, states are constantly adopting new laws or amending existing laws, requiring attention to frequently changing regulatory requirements.
 For example, the California Consumer Privacy Act ("CCPA") took effect on January 1, 2020 and was later amended by the California Privacy Rights Act ("CPRA").
 The CPRA went into effect on January 1, 2023.
 The CCPA, as amended, gives California residents expanded rights, including to access, correct and delete their personal information and to opt-out of certain personal information disclosures, including sales of their personal information and use for cross-context behavioral advertising purposes.
 It also requires covered companies to provide disclosures to California consumers and includes new audit requirements for higher risk data and opt-out rights for certain uses of sensitive data.
 The CPRA also created a new California data protection agency authorized to issue substantive regulations which could result in increased privacy and information security enforcement.
 The agency continues to draft and propose implementing regulations for the CPRA.
 The lack of certainty regarding the final state of these regulations could result in significant compliance costs.
 The amended CCPA provides for civil penalties for violations, as well as a private right of action for data breaches of certain types of data that is expected to increase data breach litigation.
 Although the CCPA currently exempts certain health-related information, including clinical trial data, the amended CCPA may increase our compliance costs and potential liability.
 Similar state consumer protection laws have passed in other states.
-Such laws, including those in Colorado, Connecticut, Utah and Virginia, went into effect during 2023 and have potentially conflicting requirements that would make compliance challenging and present legal risk.
-Other states, such as Indiana, Iowa, Montana, and Texas have implemented similar laws which could result in significant compliance costs.
+Such laws, including those in Colorado, Connecticut, Utah and Virginia, went into effect during 2023 and have potentially conflicting requirements that would make compliance costs.